 The study by Fujiwara and Lawton (2016) is the first to analyse the relationship between employment in the creative sector and general wellbeing.
 It uses data from the 2011 and 2012 waves of the Annual Population survey, a repeated annual cross-sectional survey of UK households containing broad wellbeing measures such as life satisfaction, eudemonic wellbeing (feeling things done in life are worthwhile), and happiness.
 Following UK government definitions, the authors identify 30 creative occupations and pool them under nine creative industries groups.
 Using OLS, the authors regress subjective wellbeing on dummies for the nine creative industries and a set of controls for the main determinants of subjective wellbeing, including age, gender, marital status, ethnicity, and income.
-Jobs in crafts, design, performing, and visual arts are associated with higher levels of subjective wellbeing than non-creative jobs.
-However, jobs in marketing and advertising, film, TV, IT, and publishing are associated with lower levels of subjective wellbeing than non- creative jobs.
-The authors assert that the creative jobs which are associated with higher wellbeing are those which have a strong emphasis on creativity and more closely fit the characteristics of traditional creative jobs.
+Jobs in crafts, control.
+In contrast, jobs in public relations, design, performing, and visual arts are advertising, and computer programming, associated with higher levels of subjective which are typically more associated with wellbeing than non-creative jobs.
+However, the information or knowledge economy, jobs in marketing and advertising, film, may involve longer hours, higher stress, TV, IT, and publishing are associated with and lower autonomy, which subsequently leads to lower wellbeing.
+These mixed lower levels of subjective wellbeing than results highlight the dangers of being too non- creative jobs.
+The authors assert that the creative jobs which are associated with inclusive when defining creative jobs. higher wellbeing are those which have a strong emphasis on creativity and more closely fit the characteristics of traditional creative jobs.
 For example, jobs in crafts, design, and visual arts typically involve a high level of autonomy, freedom, and